Morgan Chesky

-Morgan Chesky is an NBC News correspondent based in Dallas, Texas.
+Morgan Chesky (born 1986) is a national NBC News correspondent.
 He was raised in Kerrville, Texas, and attended Sam Houston State University.
 Previously, he was a news anchor in Seattle.

+Chesky was hospitalized for high-altitude pulmonary edema in May 2023.
+He suffered from the health scare while hiking with his uncle to celebrate his 37th birthday.

+On May 25, 2023, Chesky and his wife welcomed their first-born daughter named Eleanor Mae.